 Our planet’s cities collectively generate beyond 2 billion tonnes of garbage in a single year, but 25 percent of people today do not have a functioning waste collection system.
 The United Nations predicts that by 2050, the world will be generating 4 billion tonnes of waste a year.
-When waste isn’t collected or collected properly, disease, infection, flooding, and more plague humans and animals alike.
+When waste isn’t collected properly, disease, infection, flooding, and more plagued humans and animals alike.
 According to the World Economic Forum, anywhere between 400,000 people and 1 million people die in a year because of mishandled waste.
-This problem only gets worse as more and more countries develop because, in modern times, prosperity and development are synonymous with the production of trash on an unfathomable level.
-Countries have begun making changes, banning plastic bags and promoting proper waste disposal, but a global effort like World Habitat Day could bring some more obscure and futuristic solutions to the forefront.
+This problem only worsens as more and more countries develop because, in modern times, prosperity and development are synonymous with trash production on an unfathomable level.
+Countries have begun making changes, banning plastic bags, and promoting proper waste disposal.
+Still, a global effort like World Habitat Day could bring some more obscure and futuristic solutions to the forefront.

 The main event in observance of World Habitat Day will take place in Yaoundé, Cameroon, where discussions about Renewable Resources for Urban Climate Mitigation, Urban Climate Action through low-Carbon Planning and Mobility, as well as Clean Cities for everyone – moving to a zero-carbon and waste world, will be held.
 However, all sectors worldwide are called to participate by organizing workshops, webinars, panel discussions, and interviews throughout the month to help raise awareness.
 The month of celebration will culminate on October 31st with World Cities Day.